Darwish-md/State-Exam-2023/Topic-06.md

 4. Up/Down Counters:
     Up/down counters are capable of counting both upward and downward.
 They have an additional control signal that determines the direction of counting.
 When the control signal is set to "up," the counter increments with each clock pulse, and when set to "down," it decrements.

+#### Note:
-> To count down: instead of connecting the normal outputs of one flip-flop as clock signal for next stage flip-flop, connect the complemented outputs of one flip-flop as clock signal for next stage flip-flop.
+To count down: instead of connecting the normal outputs of one flip-flop as clock signal for next stage flip-flop, connect the complemented outputs of one flip-flop as clock signal for next stage flip-flop.

 6. Programmable Counters:
     Programmable counters allow the user to set the count sequence or modify the counting behavior through programming.
 These counters provide flexibility in selecting the count values, skipping certain counts, or implementing custom counting patterns.